CaptainTsu/DiscordJS-v14-Handler-By-Captain/README.md

+---

 # Discord.js v14 Command Handler - By [Captain](https://guns.lol/tooredcap)

-A powerful and customizable command handler for Discord.js v14, made to be both flexible and efficient.
-Created by Captain (@toorecap - me ofc),  this handler supports message and slash commands, event handling, and advanced bot functionality with ease.
+🚀 **A powerful and customizable command handler for Discord.js v14, made to be both flexible and efficient.**
+👨‍💻 Created by **Captain** [@toorecap](https://guns.lol/tooredcap) *(me ofc)*, this handler supports message and slash commands, event handling, and advanced bot functionality with ease.

+---

-If you enjoyed the project, please give it a star (⭐️) by clicking the button at the top of the page.
-Thank you!
+⭐️ **If you enjoyed the project, please give it a star by clicking the button at the top of the page.**
+🙏 **Thank you!**

+---

 ## Configurations